 The Nevada DMV is a large bureaucratic organization.
 Therefore, clerical errors are inevitable.

 Perhaps the defendant can show that the DMV was mistaken about the suspension status.
-If so, then the case should be dismissed.
+If there was no drivers license suspension or revoked license, then the case should be dismissed.

 2.2.
 The defendant had no notice

 Notice is required before Nevada driving privileges can be suspended.
 Adequate notice is typically in the form of a: